 Predictability and diet breadth

 Access to regular food sources is a determinant factor on populations fitness.
-It is not surprising therefore that species that feed on this type of resource tend to exhibit communal roosting behavior.
+It is not surprising therefore that species that feed on carrion tend to exhibit communal roosting behavior.
+This can be explained to the fact that their food source is limited and unpredicitable, which makes it impossible for these species to defend a territory.

+For example, it has been documented that food availability may induce communal roosting behavior in highly territorial species (Great-Horned Owl).
+This is because high predictability and availability of food in a farm location makes it easy for everyone to access resources without the need to compete for a territory. https://doi.org/10.3356/JRR-13-47.1.

+LOOK FOR RESEARCH DONE ON OTHER TERRITORIAL SPECIES AND WHAT THEY FOUND.
+TAKE PERHAPS SNOWY OWLS!

 Although terrestrial productivity at a global scale can be measured through NDVI and the variability of NDVI can act as a proxy for predictability, that measure is seldom useful for the current research since several species exist on a vast geographic range with contrasting productivities.
 INCLUDE AN EXAMPLE OF SPECIES AND ITS GEOGRAPHIC RANGE.
 Moreover, productivity and predictability of habitats has changed over time, often at geological scales.
 Hence, using current productivity might not be representable to determine the evolution of CRB.
 Even if we establish a correlation, causation could not be concluded.

 The same challenges arise for an accurate measure of dietary breadth.
 For instance, when assessing the dietary breadth of an insectivore, do we include all insect species it feeds on, or clump insects into one type of diet item?
 It becomes even more confusing when trying to classify scavengers’ diet that may feed on carcasses only, but of several kind of species.
 From a conceptual and empirical point of view, this measurement is not feasible at a global scale,